rag594/metabase-mcp/README.md

 Example queries you can ask:
 ```
-"What's the table size of VKYCRequest?"
+"What's the table size of User?"
 "Show me the top 10 users by transaction count"
 "Get the latest records from the payments table"
 ```